 Identify the true bargains

 Look for the best loss leaders on the front and back pages of a store flyer.
-Milk and eggs are popular loss leaders because they’re perishable and people buy them regularly.
-(Here’s why milk is usually at the back of the store.)
+Milk, eggs and bananas are popular loss leaders because they’re perishable and people buy them regularly.
 There are also seasonal loss leaders—like hot dog buns near the Fourth of July or turkeys around Thanksgiving.

 Sometimes it’s hard to know if an item is a genuine “loss leader.”
-But with some planning and research, you can have a good idea how deeply discounted the item is compared to the regular price.
+But with some planning and research, you’ll have a good idea how deeply discounted the item is compared to the regular price.

 Have a plan

-One good strategy is to keep notes on your most frequently purchased items.
-You can’t keep a running history of the entire grocery store, but if you keep a notebook (or, even better, a notes app on your phone) and track the usual prices of a dozen or so of your family’s essentials, you’ll know when there’s an exceptional bargain.
+Keep notes on your most frequently purchased items.
+If you keep a notebook (or, even better, use a grocery shopping app on your phone) and track the usual prices of a dozen or so of your family’s essentials, you’ll know when there’s an exceptional bargain.
 Look for coupons for those items so you can maximize a great sale when it does come along!
 You’ll soon be on your way to becoming an expert at grocery shopping on a budget.

 Speaking of thinking ahead, get in the habit of planning your week’s meals around what’s on the front page of the flyer.
 Make a list based on your meal plan and stick to it.
 If that’s just too tough, allow yourself one impulse buy.
 I even like to put “impulse buy” on my shopping list, so I can check it off later.